CytoidCommunity/Cytoid-wiki/docs/en/charting/audio.md

 ![Approach 2 finshed](./_sources_audio.md/appr2_after.png)

-Now the music starts at Label 2, and you can export the song file by clicking File --> Export --> Export to OGG.
+Now the music starts at Label 2, and you can export the audio file by clicking File --> Export --> Export to OGG.

 ::: danger NOTICE
 Using MP3 song files to chart is **not** recommended because of the *audio delay on playback start* problem every charting program will have.